 Click Here to Support AFE

 Reduced labor, production efficiency, improved pest management practices and improved postharvest quality and efficiency lead to increased profits for growers.
 These challenges face the floral industry every day.
-The American Floral Endowment has supported ‘industry-driven and industry-focused research for nearly 60 years thanks to the support of the industry.
+The American Floral Endowment has supported ‘industry-driven and industry-focused research for over 60 years thanks to the support of the industry.

 PLANT BREEDING AND GENETIC ENGINEERING

-• Engineering Floral Fragrance to New Heights using a Synthetic Biology Approach: Thomas Colquhoun, University of Florida
+• Engineering Floral Fragrance to New Heights Using a Synthetic Biology Approach: Thomas Colquhoun, University of Florida

 • Objective: Use differential transcriptomics and metabolomics to identify regulatory players involved in the enormous expression of a gene (THI4), which is responsible for the production of a special floral volatile from Caladium; 2, Clone, analyze, and functionally test the Caladium THI4 promoter sequence; 3, Produce transgenic plants overexpressing the regulatory features found for THI4 expression.